Leading County Efforts for a Complete Count

 Census and Privacy

-Census data is private and all data is anonymized before being released.
-Census employees take an oath to safeguard the data, there are significant fines for any violation.
+Census data is private, and all information is anonymized before being released.
+Census employees take an oath to safeguard the data, and there are significant fines for any violation.
 Government agencies, outside the Census Bureau, only have access to the public, anonymized data.